Homemade Honey Buns

 Instructions

-• Roll the dough up from the long side, then turn the roll diagonally.
-Use a knife to score 8-1โ€ pieces.
-Cut the ends of the rolls off, about 1 1โ„2โ€, then cut the pieces you scored.
-Lay each piece onto a parchment-lined baking sheet with at least 2โ€ space between them.
+• Using a sharp serrated knife, cut off the pinched ends from the roll, about 1 1โ„2 inches per end.
+Then cut it equally into 1-inch pieces and place each piece onto a parchment-lined baking sheet with at least 2โ€ space between them.
 The pieces should be oblong in shape.
-Press and lightly shape each one with your fingers, then let rise for about 45 minutes – until puffy, but not doubled.
+Press down lightly on each slice and lightly shape each one with your fingers, then let rise for about 45 minutes – until puffy, but not doubled in size.

-• Part of the way through the rise time, pour oil into a large pan or stockpot.
-Heat over medium heat, until the oil reaches 365ยฐF.
-Once the rolls have risen, gently press them down again with your fingers, then place a few honey buns into the hot oil, making sure not to crowd the pan.
-Fry for 90 seconds on one side, then flip and fry for an additional 90 seconds on the other side.
+• Once the rolls have risen, gently press them down again with your fingers, then place a few honey buns into the hot oil, making sure not to crowd the pan.
+Fry for 90 seconds on one side, then flip and fry for an additional 90 seconds on the other side, until golden brown on both sides.

-• Once honey buns are golden brown on each side, remove them from the oil and place onto a wire cooling rack over a paper towel-lined baking sheet.
-Gently press down to flatten and then immediately dip each bun into the glaze.
+• Once honey buns are golden brown, remove them from the oil and place them onto a wire cooling rack over a paper towel-lined baking sheet.
+Immediately dip each bun into the glaze and return to the cooling rack.
 This will give it that crisp texture once set.
+Repeat the frying and glazing process with any remaining honey buns.

 Notes

-• Storage: Honey buns may be stored in an airtight container or baggie for up to 5 days.
+Storage: Honey buns may be stored in an airtight container or baggie for up to 5 days.
 I like to microwave a leftover honey bun for about 5 to 10 seconds, just until warmed, before serving.
 They can also be frozen for up to three months.

-• Best The Next Day: These honey buns are delicious warm, but I personally think they are the best after they have sat in an airtight container on the counter for a day or two.
+Best The Next Day: These honey buns are delicious warm, but I personally think they are the best after they have sat in an airtight container on the counter for a day or two.
 This gives them that classic softness you expect from a store bought honey bun.

 Nutrition